vdesabou/kafka-docker-playground-docs/docs/playground run.md

 #### *--tag TAG*

-🎯 Confluent Platform (CP) version to use
+🎯 Confluent Platform (CP) version to use.
+Applies to all components (broker, connect, schema registry, ksqlDB, etc...)

+It sets TAG environment variable

+Must be greater or equal to 5.3.0

+🎓 Tip: use \<tab\> completion to trigger fzf completion

+#### *--connect-tag CONNECT_TAG*

+🔗 Confluent Platform (CP) version to use.
+Applies to connect only.

+It sets CP_CONNECT_TAG environment variable

 Must be greater or equal to 5.3.0